-Applicants must provide a construction and deployment timeline, including milestones for implementation and a capital investment schedule.
+Applicants must provide a construction and deployment timeline, including milestones for implementation and a capital investment schedule, and certify that they will meet them.
 Milestones must include, at a minimum:

 - Detailed network design creation;

 - Environmental and regulatory reviews;

-- Construction in all its phases; and
+- Construction in all its phases;

+- Service provision and;

 - Project completion.

-Construction must be able to be completed and ready to serve customers within 4 years from award.
+Construction must be able to be completed and ready to serve all customers within four years from award.
 WVDED may extend this deadline in limited circumstances only after consultation with and approval by NTIA.
-WVDED may extend this deadline in limited circumstances only after consultation with and approval by NTIA.

-4.2.5 Demonstration of Community Support and Community Impact

-Applicants may demonstrate that their Proposed Projects have community support and impact, and they will receive a score based on this, per the scoring details in Section 5.2.4.
-Community support may be demonstrated in multiple ways, such as active partnerships, planning, or financial support, but at a minimum must include a formal expression of support from the leadership of the proposed communities.
+4.2.5 Demonstration of Community Support and Community Impact demonstrated in multiple ways, such as active partnerships, planning, or financial support, but at a minimum must include a formal expression of support from the leadership of the proposed communities and applicants must provide a narrative describing the planned coordination efforts and intended impact.
 See the scoring criteria in Section 5.2.4 for more details.